ras52/bootstrap/stage-5/README.txt

 The compiler driver instructs the preprocessor to search the include/ directory and prepend include=include/rbc_init.h (which currently only defines the version number in __RBC_INIT).
-The __DATE__ and __TIME__ macros are also defined here.
+The __DATE__ and __TIME__ macros are also defined by the driver and passed to the preprocessor via the command line.

 TODO:
   - Errors on duplicate declarations at global scope